Ferritic nitrocarburizing: Gaseous ferritic nitrocarburizing

 The parts are first cleaned, usually with a vapor degreasing process, and then nitrocarburized around 570 C, with a processing time that ranges from one to four hours.
 The actual gas mixtures are proprietary, but they usually contain ammonia and an endothermic gas.

+In comparison to a standard nitriding process, ferritic nitrocarburizing or FNC in a vacuum furnace takes less time to achieve case depth requirements - mainly in part due to the addition of carbon to achieve faster diffusion.

 Plasma-assisted ferritic nitrocarburizing

 Plasma-assisted ferritic nitrocarburizing is also known as ion nitriding, plasma ion nitriding, or glow-discharge nitriding.
 The process works to achieve the same result as the salt bath and gaseous process, except the reactivity of the media is not due to the temperature but to the gas ionized state.
 In this technique intense electric fields are used to generate ionized molecules of the gas around the surface to diffuse the nitrogen and carbon into the workpiece.
 Such highly active gas with ionized molecules is called plasma, naming the technique.
 The gas used for plasma nitriding is usually pure nitrogen since no spontaneous decomposition is needed (as is the case of gaseous ferritic nitrocarburizing with ammonia).
 Due to the relatively low-temperature range (420 °C to 580 °C) generally applied during plasma-assisted ferritic nitrocarburizing and gentle cooling in the furnace, the distortion of workpieces can be minimized.
 Stainless steel workpieces can be processed at moderate temperatures (like 420 °C) without the formation of chromium nitride precipitates and hence maintaining their corrosion resistance properties.